 Reducing Communication Barriers

 By reducing communication barriers, dirt brokers facilitate a more cohesive operational environment.
-They translate the technical requirements of the project into actionable tasks that all parties easily understand.
-Clarity is crucial in preventing delays and errors that can arise from miscommunications, thereby enhancing the overall efficiency of the project.
+They translate the project's technical requirements into actionable tasks that all parties can easily understand.
+Clarity is crucial to preventing delays and errors arising from miscommunication, thereby enhancing the project's overall efficiency.

 Managing Unexpected Challenges